 The trawl survey has been carried out every year between mid-June and the end of August to minimize the effect of seasonal cycles in the biology of the species.
-Trawling is carried out between 0800 and 2000 UTC; it appears that the daily vertical migration of the Northern shrimp is quite abrupt at sunrise and sunset and a shorter trawling day is not necessary.
+Trawling is carried out between 0800 and 2000 UTC; it appears that the daily vertical migration of the Northern shrimp is quite abrupt at sunrise and sunset.